nolan-h-hamilton/ROCCO/README.md

   * As a byproduct, `--narrowPeak` will likewise produce a 'raw' peak-by-count matrix (one row per peak, one column per sample) that can be used in downstream analyses such as differential accessibility testing.

 ### Output

-Comparing each output file:

-* *ROCCO is unaffected by the Noisy5 samples and effectively identifies true signal across multiple samples*
-* *ROCCO simultaneously detects both wide and narrow consensus peaks*

 <p align="center">
 <img width="800" height="400" alt="example" src="docs/example_behavior.png">